schrierc/recipes/Crockpot dry rub BBQ pork.md

 ## OPTIONAL: BBQ sauce
 The recipe above is for non-BBQ pork.
 If you want it to be more saucy, it's a pretty easy next step.

-After pork cooks, remove it from the crock pot and shred it (should basically fall apart, I can usually shred it by just pressing on it with a fork).
-Remove excess onions that haven't dissolved, and maybe half the remaining brother from the slow cooker.
+1. After pork cooks, remove it from the crock pot and shred it.
+1. Remove excess onions that haven't dissolved, and maybe half the remaining broth from the slow cooker.
-Add in shredded pork, and mix around to absorb remaining stock.
-Add in favorite BBQ sauce (Sweet Baby Ray's is always a crowd pleaser) until desired sauciness is reached.
-Mix again, and leave on for 1 hour on low to infuse.
+1. Add in shredded pork, and mix around to absorb remaining stock.
+1. Add in favorite BBQ sauce (Sweet Baby Ray's is always a crowd pleaser) until desired sauciness is reached.
-Serve.
-For best results, use toasted buns.
+1. Mix again, and leave on for 1 hour on low to infuse.